KennaSecurity/All_Samples/kenna-asset-updater/readme.md

  - owner_type = where owner value will come from - static, column or empty string for setting new data
  - owner_value = set owner based on previous param - value, column name or empty string for setting new data
  - alt_locator = (*) column that holds data for either application or netbios in search_field
- - Optional - @priority_column = column that holds priority setting
+ - Optional - priority_column = column that holds priority setting

 Tested on: